 Having universal adapters is the best idea while traveling in Africa.

-You should expect to get adapters and outlets in new hotels or lodges, but sometimes time is rare to find them while camping.
+You should expect to find adapters and outlets in new hotels or lodges, but sometimes they are hard to find while camping.

-You should study the country you visiting and focus on having adaptors suitable for that destination.
+You should research the country you are visiting and ensure you have adapters suitable for that destination.

 Most modern electronic appliances can operate on this current – check your devices for the voltage requirements printed on them.